kentwar/QVML_2023/README.md

 ```

 #### Notes on Parallelisation
 This code is highly parallelised using the joblibs package.
 We use a cpu count of 30, which may produce errors on a computer with less nodes.
-In this case we direct the user to line 277 of the 'RunQvoter.py' file where they can modify the code to work with their own resources.
+In this case we direct the user to line 277 of the 'RunQvoter.py' file where they can modify the 'njobs = 30' variable to work with their own resources.